Confidence sets in nonparametric calibration of exponential L\'evy models: Asymptotic normality

-For $w_\sigma^1(1)$, $w_\gamma^1(1)$, $w_\lambda^1(1)$, $w_\mu^1(1)\in\mathbbm{R}\backslash\{0\}$ Theorem~\ref{stochastic errors} describes the asymptotic distribution of the leading stochastic error term of $\hat\sigma^2$, $\hat\gamma$, $\hat\lambda$ and $\hat\mu(x)$, $x\neq0$, i.e., the other stochastic error terms are of smaller order.
-The variances in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} converge by \eqref{W and V} and by the definition of $Z_{\epsilon,U}(x)$.
+For $w_\sigma^1(1)$, $w_\gamma^1(1)$, $w_\lambda^1(1)$, $w_\mu^1(1)\in\R\backslash\{0\}$ Theorem~\ref{stochastic errors} describes the asymptotic distribution of the leading stochastic error term of $\hat\sigma^2$, $\hat\gamma$, $\hat\lambda$ and $\hat\mu(x)$, $x\neq0$, i.e., the other stochastic error terms are of smaller order.
+Theorem~\ref{asymptotic distribution >0} describes the asymptotic distribution of $\hat\mu$.
+Both theorems are for the case of positive volatility, where the noise in the frequency domain is exponentially heteroscedastic, so that the highest frequency, that is the cut--off frequency~$U$, dominates the stochastic error.
+Then this cut--off frequency $U$ can be seen in the asymptotic distribution of $\hat\mu$ through the oscillating process $Z_{n,U}$.
+The variances in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} converge by \eqref{W and V} and by the definition of $Z_{n,U}(x)$.
 If one only considers the stochastic errors of $\hat\sigma^2$, $\hat\gamma$, $\hat\lambda$ and $\hat\mu(0)$, then the covariances converge, too.
 But for $x\neq0$ the covariance of the stochastic errors of $\hat\mu(x)$ and of $\hat\sigma^2$ does not converge.
 The same holds for the covariance of the stochastic errors of $\hat\mu(x)$ and $\hat\gamma$ as well as $\hat\mu(x)$ and $\hat\lambda$.
-The phenomenon that the covariances do not convergence comes from the fact that the stochastic error centers more and more at the cut-off frequency.
-The sequence of cut-off values has a crucial influence on the covariance.
-For estimators of the generalized distribution function of the L\'evy density this is likely to lead to a similar dependence on the sequence of cut-off values as observed in \cite{EsUh2} for deconvolution with a supersmooth error density.
+The phenomenon that the covariances do not convergence comes from the fact that the stochastic error centers more and more at the cut--off frequency.
+The sequence of cut--off values has a crucial influence on the covariance.
+For estimators of the generalized distribution function of the L\'evy density this is likely to lead to a similar dependence on the sequence of cut--off values as observed in \cite{EsUh2005} for deconvolution with supersmooth errors.